wormhole-foundation/xdapp-book/src/dapps/architecture/3_protocolDesign.md

 ### Trusted Contract Network

 Typically, the first check performed when receiving a message is to validate that it originates from a trusted source.
-If your protocol has smart contracts deployed to multipe chains, it will be important for your contracts to know which other contracts are 'in network' for your protocol.
+If your protocol has smart contracts deployed to multiple chains, it will be important for your contracts to know which other contracts are 'in network' for your protocol.

 Generally, this list of trusted contracts is stored in the state of each contract individually.
 Updating the trusted contracts is tied into the governance mechanism of the protocol.